thomgrand/torch_kdtree/README.md

 # Tests
-After installation, you can run `python -m pytest tests` to verify that the library has been installed correctly.
+After installation, you can run `python -m pytest .` inside the folder tests to verify that the library has been installed correctly.

 # Benchmark